 How much does a packet plant: 15-20 foot single row

 Harvest: Begin picking at 1” for baby beets and up to 3” across for the most tender and best tasting.
 For best storage cut off the greens 2” above the top of the beet.

-Tip - Use the thinning’s for beet greens or plant a heavily seeded row for baby beet greens.
-Sow every 2 weeks for a continuous harvest
+Tips: Beets “seeds” are actually fruits that contain multiple seeds inside with several seedlings emerging from one seed.
+Use the thinned seedlings for beet greens or plant a heavily seeded row for baby beet greens.
+Beets need to grow rapidly and evenly by providing soil rich in organic matter and adequate moisture.
+Sow every 2 weeks for a continuous harvest.